auth0/docs/articles/libraries/lock-android/migration-guide.md

 * `setAuthenticationParameters`: Renamed to `withAuthenticationParameters`.
 Defines extra authentication parameters to be sent on sign up and log in/sign in.
 The default `scope` used on authentication calls is `openid`.
 This is changed from v1, which also included the `offline_access` scope.

 Lock for Android v2 also features a bunch of new options.
-Check the [options documentation](/libraries/lock-android#configuration) for a complete list of them.
+Check the [configuration options page](/libraries/lock-android/configuration) for a complete list of them.